Cath Sruthair: Battle

 "766 Bellum Sruthre iter H. Briuin & Conmaicniu ubi plurimi ceciderunt di Conmaicnibh, & Aedh Dubh m.
 Toichlich cecidit.
 Dub Innrecht m.
 Cathail uictor fuit."

 "766 English: The battle of Sruthair between the Uí Briúin and the Conmaicne in which very many of the Conmaicne fell, and Aed Dub son of Taichlech fell.
 Dub Innrecht, son of Cathal, was victor".

 Battle site

 Sruthair ("stream") was identified as Abbeyshrule, near the Inny, in County Longford by O'Donovan.
 He considered this the first direct evidence of Ui Briuin expansionism east of the River Shannon.
 However Eoin MacNeill said "sruthair" was a common place name, Abbeyshrule was "too far south", and another 'Sruthair' was north-west in the barony of Moydow.
 Mac Neill noted Shrule, near Lough Mask, in County Mayo could be the battle site.
 Walsh agrees.
 Both Ui Briuin and Conmaicne were settled in Connacht.
 The battle marks an Ui Briun expansion to the west.
-"Sruthair", now Shrule, was part of, or adjacent with, the tuath of Conmhaícne Cúile Tuireadh in Mayo.
+"Sruthair", now Shrule, was part of, or adjacent with, the tuath of Conmaicne Cuile in Mayo.